-To have your device unlocked from AT&T, your device has to comply with AT&T unlock policy requirements.
-If your device does not comply with AT&T requirements, forget about it, AT&T will not approve your unlock request.
-Here are the requirements:
+To begin with, in order to have your device unlocked from AT&T, your device has to comply with AT&T unlock policy requirements.
+These are the requirements you must meet for AT&T to unlock your device:

-- It must not be reported lost or stolen.
+- The device is not reported as lost or stolen.

 - Navigate to att.com/deviceunlock

-- Fill out the information such as IMEI Number, first and last name, and email address
+- Fill out the rest of the needed information such as first and last name and email address.

 - AT&T will send you an email address asking you to click on a link in order to confirm your unlock request.
 If you don’t confirm this email AT&T will cancel your unlock request within 24 hours.